 Volterra is one of Tuscany’s gems, with its Medieval town centre, beautiful architecture, scenic surroundings and ancient remains.
 A visit to Volterra will satisfy your hunger for history as you travel from Etruscan times to ancient Rome and the Middle Ages in the space of a few narrow stone streets and evocative squares.

-In the beautiful setting of Volterra’s historic centre many other local specialties are presented, including cheeses, salumi, chocolate and local handicrafts.
-On 27th October the Palio dei Caci, a traditional cheese race, will liven up the town.
+In the beautiful setting of Volterra’s historic centre – every year on the last Sunday in October – the Palio dei Caci, a traditional cheese race, will liven up the town.

-The other White Truffle Festival in Tuscany is held in the town of San Miniato every November.
+The White Truffle Festival is held in the town of San Miniato every November (this year: 9-10, 16-17, 23-24 Novembre 2019).
 Another autumn destination in Tuscany that should be on everyone’s list, and one of the reasons why Tuscany is the perfect destination at this time of year.

 Check out our autumn photographic journey in Tuscany!